cloudspaceacademy/cloudspace-workshop/docs/ansible-deployment.md

 ```
 ![alt diagram](assets/images/ansible-deployment/6-ssh-key.png)

-- To proceed with the setup, copy the private key to the Ansible controller node (ansible_master) by creating a new file at `/home/ubuntu/.ssh` and pasting the private key in that file.
+- To proceed with the setup, copy the content of the private key from your local (laptop) to the Ansible controller node (ansible_master) by creating a new file at `/home/ubuntu/.ssh` and pasting the private key in that file.
 ![alt diagram](assets/images/ansible-deployment/7-ansible-key.png)

 - Give permissions to the private key file using chmod command.